Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 Office and Regional Variation

-The MFA process, Work Permit, and Stay Permit are all administered from Vientiane.
+The MFA process, Work Permit, and Stay Permit are administered from Vientiane.
 If you are working outside the capital, your employer may need to coordinate with the Provincial Police Headquarters for the Stay Permit.
 Confirm which authority applies to your situation.

 Renewal